markstringer-dti/markstringer-dti.github.io/dti.md

 ##### Stand up
 For me the power of Scrum is that it tells you to do some things.
 And they are very simple things - meetings.
 And it tells you to have some things and they are quite simple things - artefacts.

 The first things to start doing with any team that you're working with is to have a standup.
 The standup is a meeting that happens at the same time every day, in the same place.
 I'm writing this in 2021, which I hope is at the tail end of the COVID-19 pandemic, but who knows.
 And most software development work over the last two years has been online.
-So the mandate that everybody who's at the standup should be standing up, which I've got into several arguments about before, isn't really possible to enforce.
-It will be interesting to see what happens should we ever return to normal and go back to the office.
+So the idea that everybody who's at the standup should be standing up feels very out of date.
+I've got into several arguments about before about it.
+But it's definitely not worth the fight at the moment.
+It will be interesting to see what happens should we ever return to "normal" and go back to the office.

-I used to like the actual act of standing up.
-And I think there is some power to the simple act of adopting a different physical stance when you do something.
+I still think there's a lot to be said for actually standing up though.
+It's doing something *different* from what the team does for the rest of the day.
+I think there is some power to the simple act of adopting a different physical stance when you do something.

 Anyway.
-Get your team together and get each of them to roughly answer these three questions - what did they do yesterday (or the last working day if they didn't work).
+Get your team together and get each of them to roughly answer three questions.
+What did they do yesterday?
+Or the last working day if they didn't work.
 What are they going to do today?
-And is there anything blocking them?
+And is there anything that's blocking them?
 That is, is there anything that's stopping them from doing what they want to do?

 And try to keep the whole thing under 20 minutes.
 Try to push things forward if there are obvious digressions.
+Sick cats?
+Sympathy yes, long discussion of ailments no. Someone's team did well in the sports?
+Brief chuckle yes, blow by blow analysis, no.

 That's it.
 I don't know what the Scrum guide says these days.
 Maybe it says something different.
-The stuff I've just described, you're fried the egg on that one.
+The stuff I've just described?
+You've fried the egg on that one.

 ##### Planning
 Get the team together and discuss what you're going to do in the next fixed period.
 The world seems to have settled on two weeks as the agreed fixed length of time.
 And I don't have much against it, except to point out that in my experience, sometimes work is obviously moving on a larger "cadence".
 By that I mean on a different rhythm, a different fixed period.
 And it's worth noticing these as the team progresses and discussion what you want to do about them.

 Sometimes things are so crazy that a week works better.
 I avoid any options other than multiples of seven days, because calendar arithmetic is beyond me.
-And I truly believe in the power of "If this is Wednesday and it wasn't planning last Wednesday, it must planning today," as being all the effort anyone should ever be putting into figuring out if it's planning or not.
+And I truly believe in the power of getting into the rhythm.
+If this is Wednesday and it wasn't planning last Wednesday, it must planning today.
+That's it.
+That's all the effort anyone should ever need to put into figuring out if today is planning day or not.

 ##### Show and Tell
 Demonstrate the working software to people who might care.
 That will probably be the product owner.
 It might be other people related to the project, all sorts of people who have an interest in the swamp.